ggreer/geoff.greer.fm/fsevents/index.md

 - 1.0.0
 ---

-FSEvents Tools are the OS X counterpart to Linux's [inotify-tools](https://github.com/rvoicilas/inotify-tools).
+FSEvents-tools is the OS X counterpart to Linux's [inotify-tools](https://github.com/rvoicilas/inotify-tools).
 See [the GitHub page](https://github.com/ggreer/fsevents-tools) for more info.

 Release tarballs are signed with [my public key](/ggreer_gpg_key.asc) (3F0A04B6).
 To verify a release, first download my public key and import it: